MAIntermediate award(s): PG Cert, PG Dip

 AssessmentForms of assessment will include: Role-play scenarios, briefs, written reports, poster presentations, group projects, dissertation, longer essays, case studies, research proposal, short analyses of global events, short review papers, practical data gathering exercises, short abstracts of core course readings.

-Special featuresOpportunities to study abroad, and to work at or visit relevant organisations and institutions.
+Special featuresOpportunities to work at or visit relevant organisations and institutions.
 Prestigious guest lecturers.

 FacilitiesStudy in Cambridge; purpose built Court room for debates and role-play opportunities.